What Is The Hardest Material On Earth?

 After reading this, you might feel that diamonds are invincible, but that’s not really the case.
 Diamond becomes vulnerable at very high temperatures.
 When you heat a diamond above 800oC, its chemical and physical properties no longer stay the same.
 A diamond’s characteristic toughness is compromised.
 They begin to chemically react with iron, which is what makes diamond undesirable for machining steel.

 Therefore, scientists and researchers have long been looking for a super-hard material that has better chemical stability.
-In 2009, researchers working in collaboration at Shanghai Jiao Tong University and the University of Nevada claimed to have found two materials that can beat a diamond at its own game!
+In 2009, researchers working in collaboration at Shanghai Jiao Tong University and the University of Nevada used computer simulations to predict two materials that could beat diamond at its own game: wurtzite boron nitride (w-BN) and lonsdaleite.
+However, subsequent experimental testing has painted a more nuanced picture.

 Wurtzite Boron nitride (w-BN)

 Wurtzite boron nitride (w-BN) has a similar structure to that of a diamond, but it’s composed of atoms of boron and nitrogen, alongside carbon. w-BN is extremely rare and can only be found in the aftermath of a certain type of volcanic eruption.
-A simulation conducted by researchers in 2009 of the hexagonal structure w-BN found it to be 18% harder than steel.
-Furthermore, w-BN is chemically more stable than diamond at high temperatures.
+A simulation conducted by researchers in 2009 predicted w-BN to be 18% harder than diamond.
+However, when w-BN was physically tested in 2019 (Liu et al., Scientific Reports), its measured hardness was only about 46 GPa — significantly softer than diamond’s ~110 GPa.
+The simulation’s prediction did not hold up to experimental verification.
+That said, w-BN is chemically more stable than diamond at high temperatures.

 Lonsdaleite